DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ### Logging In

-1. User can [login](https://account.devnagri.com/login) to devnagri by using credentials (Email ID & password) that were established during the registration process.
+1. User can [login](https://account.devnagri.com/login) to devnagri by using credentials (Email ID & password) that were set during the registration process.

 ![Client Signin](./images/LoginUpdate.png)

-2. User can also login using “Magic Link” option, the user needs to enter the registered email address in the text box and a unique link shall be sent over the registered email using which he/she can login directly.
+2. User can also login using “Magic Link” option, the user needs to enter the registered email address in the text box and a unique link shall be sent on the registered email using which he/she can login directly.

 ![Magic Signin](./images/MagicLinkUpdate.png)

 ### Password Recovery

-If user has forgotten (or want to reset) the registered password, then using [“Forgot Password”](https://account.devnagri.com/forgot-password) option given on login screen it can be renewed (or reset).
+If a user has forgotten (or wants to reset) the password, then using [“Forgot Password”](https://account.devnagri.com/forgot-password) option given on login screen it can be reset.
 Enter the registered Email ID, a reset password link will be sent over email.
 Click on that link and enter new password.
 User will be notified on the successful change of the password.

 ![Forgot Password](./images/Forgot_Password.png)